acrylian/zenponsive/README.md

 These just set a `max-width: XXXpx respectively `max-width: 100%` for `.zp-wFull`.
 Since the grid itself is percentage based you can of course use any other custom width.

-See the `zenponsive.css` file for the file comments for more info.
-We use `zp-w960` here and six columns:
+###Columns

+- `.zp-col01` to `.zp-col12`: By default all columns become `zp-col12 ´ on the 479px breakpoint
+- `.zp-col01-959` to `.zp-col12-959`: Request a column change on the 960px breakpoint
+- `.zp-col01-767` to `.zp-col12-767`: Request a column change on the 767px breakpoint
+- `.zp-col01-479` to .zp-col12-479`: Request a column change on the 479px breakpoint

+Here a basic example using `.zp-w960` here and six columns:

 ```html
 <div id="zp-wrapper" class="zp-w960">